crheller/crheller.github.io/_projects/2_project.md

 ---
 layout: page
-title: PCA - Derivations, extensions, and limitations
+title: PCA - Derivations and extensions
 description: In this project, I explore different methods for performing Principal Component Analysis with the goal of providing a deeper intuitive understanding of the method and its applicability to data science problems.
 img: assets/img/12.jpg
 importance: 1
 category: fun
-related_publications: true
+related_publications: false
 ---

 ## Background